-I’m in Haines, Alaska right now (August, 2011) to photograph grizzly bears feeding on salmon in the Chilkoot River, just outside town.
-In the three days I’ve been here, I’ve talked to a number of town folk, as well as with Richard Hartmier, a Yukon-based photographer who has been visiting Haines for many years now.
+I’m in Haines, Alaska now to photograph grizzly bears feeding on salmon in the Chilkoot River, just outside town.
+In the three days I’ve been here, I’ve talked to a number of town folk, park rangers and others.
 My comments are based on those conversations as well as my own impressions and experiences.

 Haines only welcomes one or two ships a week and they tend to be somewhat smaller than those visiting Skagway.
 The town is a favorite for winter vacationers from Canada’s Yukon Territory as it is due south and its coastal location moderates its weather, a welcome relief to frozen Yukoners.
 During the annual salmon run the bears compete head to toe with anglers that line the banks of its rivers.
 In fact, the bears have learned to steal the catches from the fishermen.